yifanStat/CS_Algo/src/binary_search.md

 # <center>Binary Search</center>

 Binary search is essential in many advanced algorithms.
-To apply binary search, it is required that the array is __sorted__.
+[Bisect package](https://docs.python.org/3/library/bisect.html) in python provides good solutions to this class of problems.
+This document analyze the core of the search function in details and discuss various extension of that.
+First of all, to apply binary search, it is required that the array is __sorted__.
 A usual set up is as follows:
 > Find the index of the largest value which is no larger than a given target T.

 There are other variations of the problem setup.
 For example, find whether a given value exist in an array.
 Or, find the smallest value that is larger or equal to a given T. Now, here provides a template to solve these problems.